Qovery/engine/lib-engine/tests/README.md

 Of course functional tests takes a longer time to deploy and they requests several specific access to be used (ex: AWS credentials for AWS cloud provider testing)

+# Intellij Idea Configuration

+The option "Use all features in test" must be enabled.

 # Usage

 In order to perform functional tests, you can use environment variables or Vault.
 Environment variables always overrides vault values.